YoungMo18/web102_prework/README.md

 ## Notes

 Occasionally took a while to understand and implement concepts from the lesson.
+The most difficult part was recording with Kap because it wasn't working, so I had to use Loom instead.

 ## License